 - 2013-11-12: Web Data Commons releases large Hyperlink Graph covering 3.5 billion web pages and 128 billion hyperlinks between these pages.

-- 2013-09-02: Paper on Web Data Commons accepted at ISWC 2013 Conference in Sydney: Deployment of RDFa, Microdata, and Microformats on the Web – A Quantitative Analysis.
+- 2013-09-02: Paper about the WDC RDFa, Microdata, and Microformat data set accepted at the ISWC2013 conference in Sydney: Deployment of RDFa, Microdata, and Microformats on the Web -- A Quantitative Analysis.

 - 2013-07-12: New analysis available about the types of products that are offered by e-shops using Microdata markup.

 - 2013-07-05: Yahoo!
 Research releases Glimmer search engine which enables you to search Web Data Commons data.
 Details.

 - 2012-12-10: RDFa, Microdata, and Microformat data sets extracted from the August 2012 Common Crawl corpus available for download.